Chulalongkorn University: Student activities and clubs

 The university is host to 40 student clubs, including the Buddhism and Traditions Club, the Religious Studies Club, the Mind Study Club, and the Thai Classical Music Club.
 Chulalongkorn also has a Morals Network, which actively campaigns to protect student activities from damaging the university's reputation.
-The university's Cheer Club annually organizes the Chula-Thammasat traditional football match.
+The university's student government annually organizes the Chula-Thammasat traditional football match jointly with the Chulalongkorn University Alumni Association.